nonblocking/mashroom/packages/plugin-packages/mashroom-security-provider-basic-wrapper/README.md

 }
 ```

- * _targetSecurityProvider_: The actual security provider that is used to login
+ * _targetSecurityProvider_: The actual security provider that is used to login (Default: Mashroom Security Simple Provider)
  * _onlyPreemptive_: Only use BASIC if it is sent preemptively if true.
 Otherwise, the plugin will send HTTP 401 and *WWW-Authenticate*
-   which will trigger the Browser's login popup.
+   which will trigger the Browser's login popup (Default: true)
- * _realm_: The realm name that should be used if _onlyPreemptive_ is false.
+ * _realm_: The realm name that should be used if _onlyPreemptive_ is false (Default: mashroom)